kuujo/vertigo/README.md

   allowing components to be arbitrarily connected to form complex networks
 * Guarantees **strong ordering** and **exactly-once** processing of messages
 * Handles **event bus flow control** and **automatic retries** on failures
+* Supports `Serializable` Java messages on the Vert.x event bus
 * Facilitates distribution of messages between multiple verticle instances using **random, round-robin, mod hashing, fair, or fanout** methods
 * Provides **cluster-wide shared data** structures for synchronization